A college education is a great investment, one that may pay for itself many times over throughout the course of a career.

 What Qualifies You for Financial Aid?

-What qualifies you for financial aid—in other words, your eligibility—varies by the type of financial aid.
+Your financial aid eligibility varies by the type of financial aid.

 Scholarship programs, for example, can set their own qualifications.
 They are usually based on merit.